dotnet/docs-maui/docs/user-interface/layouts/verticalstacklayout.md

 </ContentPage>
 ```

-This example creates a `VerticalStackLayout` containing `Label` and `BoxView` objects. <!--By default, there are six device-independent units of space between the child views:
+This example creates a `VerticalStackLayout` containing `Label` and `BoxView` objects. <!-- By default, there are six device-independent units of space between the child views:

 [![Screenshot of a vertically oriented StackLayout](stacklayout-images/vertical.png "Vertically oriented StackLayout")](stacklayout-images/vertical-large.png#lightbox "Vertically oriented StackLayout")